 In addition to this, you also get other useful project planning and management features like document repositories, file-sharing and management, timesheets and expense sheets, and reporting.

-Information about their pricing is not publically available.
+Information about their pricing is not publicly available.
 You’ll need to request more information on their website.

 Mavenlink is a powerful project management software that handles all aspects of project management right from resource allocation to performance analytics.